Palo23/Palo23/README.md

 ### Ingeniero de sistemas informáticos - Frontend developer.
-Siempre en la búsqueda de conocimiento
 <!--
 **Palo23/Palo23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.